SLMarv/QuaternaryCalculator/README.md

 ## Installation
 To run this project:
-1. Clone the repository local machine on your IDE: https://github.com/SLMarv/QuaternaryCalculator.git
+1. Clone the repository on your IDE: https://github.com/SLMarv/QuaternaryCalculator.git
 2. Edit run configurations
 - In the gradle project section, make sure to select the project folder inside of QuaternaryCalculator.
 - Put in Project for the name section